jernej-vrscaj/Hello_IoT/README.md

 # Hello IoT

 ## Introduction
-This is an entry-level project to the world of connected devices, hence the title `Hello IoT`.
+This is an entry-level project to a world of connected devices, hence the title `Hello IoT`.

 All code in this project is open-source.
 [License](#license)